aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - +1 'Damaging an Elite enemy grants you a Barrier absorbing up to [X] damage for 10 seconds.
 This effect can only happen once every 30 seconds.
 - +1 Damaging an Elite enemy grants you a Barrier absorbing up to [X] damage for 10 seconds.
 This effect can only happen once every 30 seconds.
 - +1 While you have a Barrier active, there is a [7 - 13%] chance to ignore incoming direct damage from Distant enemies.
-- +2 Ball Lightning orbits around you and deals x [15 - 25%] increased damage.
 - +2 Charged Bolts pierce, but deal [60 - 40%] less damage to targets hit after the first.
 - +2 Collecting Crackling Energy increases your Movement Speed by + [10 - 15%] for 8 seconds.
 - +2 Crackling Energy has a [30 - 40%] chance to chain to an additional enemy.